Mandell Park Houston a Neighborhood Urban Harvest Oasis

 The Library Department turned over the property to the Houston Department of Parks and Recreation in the year 2004.
-A non-profit group of citizens called Friends of Mandell Park was established after that transfer of land ownership.
-They started raising funds for development and maintenance of the entire plot.
+A non-profit group of citizens called Friends of Mandell Park started after that transfer of land ownership.
+They began raising funds for the development and maintenance of the entire plot.
 Over one million dollars was raised with the help of foundations as well as individuals.

-Winding paths can be followed through the raised garden beds where flowers, herbs and vegetables are co-mingled.
-Many volunteers including school children, neighbors, Boy Scouts and others help plant, weed, harvest and do other necessary jobs in maintaining these gardens.
-Much of the produce is donated to local Houston food banks which is wonderful!
+Winding paths go through the raised garden beds where flowers, herbs, and vegetables co-mingle.
+Many volunteers including school children, neighbors, Boy Scouts, and others help plant, weed, harvest and do other necessary jobs in maintaining these gardens.
+Much of the produce is donated to local Houston food banks which is terrific!